Create a Kubernetes cluster

 - JWTs (NGINX Plus only), which allows NGINX Plus to authenticate requests by validating JSON Web Tokens (JWTs).

-The following diagram illustrates the basic flow of an Ingress Controller in GCP and gives you a rough idea of what you'll be building:
+The following diagram illustrates the basic flow of an Ingress Controller in Google Cloud and gives you a rough idea of what you'll be building:

 Join Qwiklabs to read the rest of this lab...and more!